top

 Hibiscrub is used in hospitals for pre-operative surgical hand disinfection, hand washing on the ward and pre-operative and post-operative skin antisepsis.
 It is often recommended that outpatients use it at home as part of their post-operative care regime.

-Even though it is hospital-strength, Hibiscrub Antimicrobial Skin Cleanser can be bought for use at home.
-It can be used as an antiseptic hand wash and as a full body wash to keep the skin free from harmful bacteria and help fight against infection.
-Hibiscrub can be applied undiluted in the shower, much like a shower gel, or added to the water of a bath.
+Even though it is hospital-strength, Hibiscrub Antimicrobial Skin Cleanser can be purchased for home use.
+It can be used as an antiseptic hand wash and as a full-body wash to keep the skin free of harmful bacteria and help fight infection.
+Hibiscrub can be applied undiluted in the shower, much like a shower gel, or added to bathwater.
 Care should be taken to avoid contact with the eyes and ears.

 How does Hibiscrub work?